KipCollo/ToolsCorn/Web/Frontend/7.React/1.components/Readme.md

 ## Functional Components

-Functional components are simply JavaScript functions.
+Functional components are simply JavaScript functions that returns JSX.
 We can create a functional component to React by writing a JavaScript function.
 These functions may or may not receive data as parameters.
 In the functional Components, the return value is the JSX code to render to the DOM tree.
 Functional components can also have state which is managed using React hooks.

 ```jsx
 function FunctionName(){